Camilo-Hamon/techtest-flask/README.md

 # 🕵️‍♂️ Flask Fraud Detection API

-his project is an API built with **Flask** for managing financial transactions, with an integrated **fraud detection** system.
+This project is an API built with **Flask** for managing financial transactions, with an integrated **fraud detection** system.
 It also allows importing data from CSV files and simulates task queues similar to Google Cloud Tasks.

 ---